Pandemic fiction: Fall books include stories of the virus

 Summer bestseller lists included such Trump-related works as “I Alone Can Fix It," and this fall will test the continued appeal of stories about the former president, with new work coming from Bob Woodward and Washington Post colleague Robert Costa ("Peril"), and from ABC News correspondent Jon Karl ("Betrayal").

 Former national security official Fiona Hill, a key witness during Trump's first impeachment trial, for pressuring Ukraine leaders to investigate then-candidate Joe Biden tells her story in “There Is Nothing for You Here.”
-Former New Jersey Gov. Chris Christie's “Republican Rescue” is an attack on his party's conspiracy theories, including that the election was stolen from Trump, the contention of Mollie Hemingway's “Rigged: How the Media, Big Tech, and the Democrats Seized Our Elections.”
+Former New Jersey Gov. Chris Christie's “Republican Rescue” is an attack on his party's conspiracy theories, including that the election was stolen from Trump.
+Mollie Hemingway’s “Rigged” contends that “the Democrats, Big Tech, and the media built a machine to ensure that a Trump victory was impossible,” according to Regnery Publishing.

 One political genre is largely absent: Books by the opposition to a sitting president, a lucrative business during several previous administrations.
 Conservative books have a large audience; right-wing commentator Mark R. Levin's “American Marxism" has sold hundreds of thousands of copies this summer.
 But publishers and booksellers struggled to name any upcoming works centered on criticism of President Biden.